 For those who have been following the complex and twisted world of Iranian politics, the massive presence of women comes as no surprise, as for several years women’s groups have been the major voice of dissent and a thorn in the Islamic regime’s side.

-With labour unions impotent and no real opposition, the women’s movement began to gain momentum—especially after the election of President Mahmoud Ahmadinejad, who sought to roll back rights won under Khatami.
+With labour unions impotent and no real opposition, the women’s movement began to gain momentum — especially after the election of President Mahmoud Ahmadinejad, who sought to roll back rights won under Khatami.
+Universities capped the number of female students and Ahmadinejad proposed laws to ease restrictions on polygamy.

 He changed the name and function of the government’s “Centre for Women’s Participation”, calling it the “Centre for Women and Family Affairs”, shred all research literature published under its previous incarnation and halted funding to women’s groups.